syncfusion-content/windowsforms-docs/WindowsForms/QTP/Overview.md

 The custom libraries allow Syncfusion controls to be used as a native object inside the QTP testing environment and enable testing of applications in QTP.
-Essential QuickTest Professional will help you to perform regression test on your application containing Syncfusion controls and thereby increase the reliability of the end product.
-The following chapters demonstrate the usage of our custom library in QTP.
+Essential QuickTest Professional helps you perform regression test on your application containing Syncfusion controls and thereby increase the reliability of the end product.
+The following chapters demonstrate the usage of the custom library in QTP.

 Essential QuickTest Professional comes with numerous samples as well as extensive documentation to guide you step-by-step.
 This user guide provides detailed information on the features and functionalities of ssential QuickTest Professional and is organized in the following order:

-Install and Configuration of Essential QuickTest Professional
+Install and Configuration of Essential QuickTest Professional.

-This section provides details about installing and configuring Essential QuickTest Professional, which is mandatory before you start using the add-on.
+This section provides details about installing and configuring Essential QuickTest Professional, mandatory before you start using the add-on.